CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

   </li>
 </ol>

-<h4><a name="configure">Configuring S3CMD</a>
+<h4><a name="configure">Configuring S3CMD</a></h4>
-<h5>Once S3CMD has been installed, it must be configured to use CenturyLink Cloud’s Object Storage:</h5>
+Once S3CMD has been installed, it must be configured to use CenturyLink Cloud’s Object Storage.
 <ol>
   <ol>
     <li>S3CMD stores its settings in a configuration file.
-You can either run <tt>s3cmd&nbsp;–configure&nbsp;</tt> to launch an interactive&nbsp;configuration generation tool, or specify a&nbsp;pre-existing file.&nbsp;You will need both your Access Key&nbsp;and
+You can either run <tt>s3cmd&nbsp;–configure&nbsp;</tt> to launch an interactive&nbsp;configuration generation tool, or specify a pre-existing file.
+You will need both your Access Key and
       your Secret Key, which can be found by clicking on the appropriate username in the CenturyLink Cloud Control Panel, under the Services-&gt; Object Storage Section.</li>
     <li>
       <a><img src="https://t3n.zendesk.com/attachments/token/wzvex9kpccjeuge/?name=bucketsecret.JPG" alt="bucketsecret.JPG" />